 This is where Account-Based Marketing kicks in, as it is a laser-focused strategy in which your marketing and sales teams use highly targeted and personalised campaigns to connect and engage with the individual target accounts, decision makers and individuals which have been identified, as opposed to campaigns that are meant to appeal to an entire market.

 Your marketing team can then create digital insights, content, events and even entire campaigns based around specific people associated with that account, rather than the industry as a whole.
 So ABM helps you create a singular view and focus heavily on the people you want to specifically work with instead of a broad lead generation focus.

-At DME, we call this approach “hunting with a spear and not a net”, a human, holistic and helpful inbound approach to marketing that pulls the right people into your business and allows you to naturally help them along their buyers journey, as their trusted authority with insightful, valuable content that positions you as the natural solution to their pains.
+At DME, we call this approach “fishing with a spear not a net”, a human, holistic and helpful inbound approach to B2B marketing that pulls the right people into your business and allows you to naturally help them along their buyers journey, as their trusted authority with insightful, valuable content that positions you as the natural solution to their pains.

 There are several benefits to using Account-Based Marketing alongside more traditional inbound marketing and sales approaches.

 In many B2B transactions, there are multiple decision makers and stakeholders involved, each may have slightly different needs and questions to be answered, an ABM approach ensures that your marketing campaigns are designed to resonate with those specific people and for it to feel like each individuals’ needs are being met.